wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Why is a system needed for secrets?

-Questions for secrets management:
+Successful installation of HashiCorp Vault enables organizations to confidently answer questions for secrets management for <a target="_blank" href="https://wilsonmar.github.io/caiq/">CAIQ</a>, SOC2/ISO270xx, and other audits:

    1. How do applications get secrets?
    1. How do humans acquire secrets?
    1. How are secrets updated? (rotated)
    1. How is a secret revoked?
    1. When were secrets used? (lookup in usage logs)

+   1. How would you know when a compromise has occurred?
-   1. What do we do in the event of compromise? (an unauthorized third-party, such as hackers, make use of the secret)
+   1. What occurs in the event of compromise? (an unauthorized third-party, such as hackers, make use of the secret)
    <br /><br />

 <hr />